lambdaclass/concrete/paper/evidence-carrying.typ

   caption: [Evaluation summary.
 The counts are small; the point is that each one is tied to a compiler artifact or a checked regression.], )

-= Thesis
+= What Concrete is trying to make impossible

-The central claim is that low-level software becomes easier to trust when four kinds of information are #emph[compiler artifacts] rather than reconstructed by hand: #emph[authority] (which external effects a function may use), #emph[trust boundaries] (where pointer-level techniques and foreign calls are concentrated), #emph[proof-eligibility] (whether a function lies in the fragment the compiler can extract for proof at all), and #emph[proof currency] (whether an attached theorem still applies to the function's current body).
+The central claim is that low-level software becomes easier to review when the compiler can answer the questions reviewers actually ask.
+What external effects can this function use?
+Where is the raw pointer code?
+Is this function inside the fragment the proof tool understands?
+If it has a theorem attached, was that theorem checked against this body or an older one?

 Let $f$ be a function.
 The design objective is that the capability set $A(f)$, the trusted/foreign boundary set $T(f)$, and the eligibility/currency pair $(E(f), P(f))$ are all derivable from the ordinary compilation pipeline and re-checked on every build.
 The novelty is not any one of these in isolation; it is that they share a single validated semantic anchor and that $P(f)$ is #emph[automatically revoked] when $f$'s body fingerprint changes.

 The larger design rule is #emph[no semantically dark constructs].
 "Provable language" does not mean every construct is forced into the current pure `ProvableV1` subset.
 It means every construct has an explicit proof story: it is proved, enforced, reported, assumed, trusted, or explicitly open with a named gap.
 Pure value code may be proved through `ProvableV1`; capability calls may be enforced by authority typing; allocation may be reported or policy-gated; FFI bodies and backend behavior may remain trusted but named.
 The future `concrete audit` command is therefore not just a summary report — it is the program-specific rendering of this proof-story matrix.

-= Evidence-Carrying Source Code
+= Keeping the theorem attached

 Concrete is not proof-carrying code for binaries.
 It is #emph[evidence-carrying source code]: the source body, compiler facts, extracted proof object, registry entry, assumptions, and release evidence are kept in one compiler-maintained loop.
 The running example in this paper is `constant_time_tag.ct_compare`, a fixed-size tag comparison whose source-level constant-time shape is simple enough to inspect but subtle enough to require honest assumptions.